On vanishing of Kronecker coefficients: Lower and upper bounds for the Kronecker coefficient

 \section{Lower and upper bounds for the Kronecker coefficient}

-In this section, we give representation-theoretic proofs of some known lower and upper bounds from \cite{manivel1997applications,burgisserexp,vallejo2000plane} for the Kronecker coefficients; cf.~Lemma~\ref{lbounds}.
-These bounds as well as their representation-theoretic interpretation given here will play a crucial role in the proofs of Theorems~\ref{tkronnp} and \ref{tkronpos} in Section~\ref{snppos}.
-In what follows, we often identify partitions with their Young diagrams.
+In this section, we give representation-theoretic proofs of some known lower and upper bounds from \cite{manivel1997applications,burgisserexp,vallejo2000plane} for the Kronecker coefficients.
+These bounds as well as their representation-theoretic interpretation given here will play a crucial role in the proofs of \ref{tkronnp} and \ref{tkronpos} in \ref{snppos}.
+We begin with the following well-known result (whose proof we include for the sake of completeness):